-- Ensure that all exam entries are made in advance of the deadline to avoid this issue.
-If entries are made on the deadline day and there is an IT failure then the centre will contact the Awarding Body to explain.
-If an extension is given then a request must be made to get it in writing. - Try to access SIMS through another computer or the IT technician. - · Make entries online via the awarding body website. - Check that the IT department are aware of exam results days to ensure smooth running of downloads.
+• Power Outage immediately prior to or during an on-screen test are made on the deadline day and there is an IT failure then the centre will contact the Awarding Body to explain.
+If an extension is given then a request must be made to get it in writing.

+Ensure that all exam entries are made in advance of the deadline to avoid this issue.
+If entries downloads.

+- Try to access SIMS through another computer or the IT technician. - · Make entries online via the awarding body website. - Check that the IT department are aware of exam results days to ensure smooth running of run without being connected to mains electricity for the duration of the test if power outage occurs.